9aia/thal/README.md

-# Maratongue
+# Thal

 > [!WARNING]
-> Maratongue is currently a work in progress.
+> Thal is currently a work in progress.
 Expect potential bugs, incomplete documentation, and ongoing development.
 Approach it with a growth mindset, enjoy experimenting, and refrain from using it for critical production purposes at this time.

-Maratongue is an English learning app powered by AI that enhances language acquisition through interactive and personalized experiences.
+Thal is an English learning app powered by AI that enhances language acquisition through interactive and personalized experiences.

 ## Goals